Aberystwyth Town F.C.

+Aberystwyth Town Football Club (Clwb Pêl-Droed Tref Aberystwyth) is a Welsh football club, relegated to the Cymru South for the 2025–26 season.

 The club was founded in 1884, and plays at Park Avenue, Aberystwyth, where their ground accommodates 5,000 spectators with 1,000 of that capacity seated.
-The club is one of the founding members of the Cymru Premier.
+The club was one of the founding members of the Cymru Premier.

-The club's youth team, Aberystwyth Town Under 19's, currently play in the Welsh Premier Development League – South, whilst the Women's team play in the Genero Adran Premier.
+The club's youth team, Aberystwyth Town Under 19s, currently play in the Welsh Premier Development League – South, whilst the Women's team play in the Genero Adran Premier.
 The club has an academy, which has produced many players that have played for the first team and some that have gone on to play at higher levels.

-History

-Foundation and early years

-Although Aberystwyth Town FC was formed in 1884, the club probably existed in the 1870s in an earlier incarnation – the re-establishment of a "town" club is recorded in 1876.
-The club was founded by Arthur Hughes, son of a local solicitor, and his brothers Jack and Hugh.
-Although football had been played in the town since at least the early 1870s, it was in October 1884 that Arthur Hughes placed an advertisement in the local press: Aberystwyth Football ClubGentlemen wishing to join the above club are requested to attend a meeting to be held at the Belle Vue Hotel on Saturday, the 4th inst., at 4pm.
-Members' subscriptions to be paid in advance, 2s.
-6d.

-The club's early days were limited to friendly matches, as the club did not join a league until 1896.
-It joined the Welsh League for a year, before reverting to playing friendlies again.
-In 1900 Town beat Druids 3–0 in the Welsh Cup final and became the first team from mid-Wales to take the trophy.